1950 Brazilian general election

 General elections were held in Brazil on 3 October 1950.
 The presidential elections were won by Getúlio Vargas of the Brazilian Labour Party, whilst the Social Democratic Party remained the largest party in both the Chamber of Deputies and the Senate, although they lost their majority in the former.
-Voter turnout was 72.1% in the presidential election, 72.0% in the Chamber elections and 77.7% in the Senate elections.
+Voter turnout was 72% in the presidential and Chamber elections and 78% in the Senate elections.